Morpho-evolution with learning using a controller archive as an inheritance mechanism: Conclusion

 \section{Conclusion}

 This paper proposed a new framework MELAI for the joint optimisation of body-plans and controllers in a diverse and complex morphological space.
 The framework intertwines an evolutionary algorithm MCME for evolving body-plans and an evolution strategy NIP-ES for learning individual controllers.
 Its key novelty is in the use of an external archive for storing learned controllers for different `types' of robot.
-This acts as a novel form of inheritance and is shown to bring benefits with respect to efficiency, bootstrapping the learning process and leading to increased rates and magnitude of learning over generations.
-It provides new insights into the complex interactions between evolution and learning, and the role of morphological intelligence in robot design.
-The work provides a foundation for moving towards applying the framework to evolve robots completely in hardware: in such a space, increasing the efficiency of the evolutionary cycle is key for reasons that include time, cost of materials, and wear and tear on robotic parts.
+This acts as a means of transferring learned information between multiple generations, that is used to bootstrapping to learning mechanism.
+Hence it can be seen as a form of non-genetic inheritance.
+It is shown to bring benefits with respect to efficiency, leading to increased rates and magnitude of learning over generations.
+Finally it provides new insights into the complex interactions between evolution and learning, adding to the growing amount of recent literature on this subject (e.g. \cite{gupta2021embodied,liao2019data,miras2020evolving}.

+Looking ahead, the work provides a foundation for moving towards applying the framework to the evolution of robots in a hybrid system that mixes evolution in hardware and simulation: in such a space, increasing the efficiency of the evolutionary cycle is key for reasons that include time, cost of materials, and wear and tear on robotic parts.